wwalterr/dailly/README.md

 > Optionally you start the application server to run directly in a device using `yarn android`

-To build the application see [reference](https://docs.expo.io/distribution/building-standalone-apps/#3-start-the-build).
+To build the application see the [reference](https://docs.expo.io/distribution/building-standalone-apps/#3-start-the-build).

 ## Roadmap